distenz/distenz/README.md

 ### PDE (as in Personalized Development Environment) todos
 #### nvim
-- [x] fix fugitive = on obelisk.
-E21
+- [ ] *fix fugitive = on obelisk.
+E21*
-- [ ] diagnostic text fix. the inline runs off screen. auto popup no good, cuz it covers info popup.
+- [x] diagnostic text fix. the inline runs off screen. auto popup no good, cuz it covers info popup. *I needed to reset the local state and reinstall all*
+- [x] fix missing packer. *forgot to require it on init. that is why my auto install script did not work as well. _gulp_*
 - [ ] auto set line numbers on netrw
 - [ ] telescope C fzf
 - [ ] fix diagnostic errors since gruvbox/catppuccin udate on obelisk